The Government House will be featured as part of the St. Augustine History Festival.

 Enslavement During the First Spanish Period

 What: Dr. Trevor Bryant of Flagler College discusses Enslavement During the First Spanish Period.
-This is one aspect of a larger topic, the impact of people of color on the growth of the Catholic Church in St. Augustine.
+This is one aspect of the larger topic regarding the impact of people of color on the growth of the Catholic Church in St. Augustine.

 When: Thursday, May 8, 2025, from 5:00 to 6:00 p.m.